 3. What will you potentially be gaining - and losing - if you fight?
 Think both short and long-term.
 You might get what you want short-term (e.g. a Saturday night with no kids), but lose out down the road (more hostility from your ex).

 4. What will you be sacrificing if you give in?
 Again, think short and long-term.
 If saying yes on this issue, no matter how small it seems, would be detrimental to your values, beliefs, or mental health, be firm in your “no” instead.

 5. If someone you love was facing this issue, how would you want them to handle it?
 Sometimes it’s easier to recognize the more logical/wiser decision when you’re not the one who has to make it.

 If you’re still struggling with what to do, don’t decide alone.
 Ask your therapist, lawyer, or religious leader.
 Each might have a different perspective for you to consider.

 Ask your friends too, but be cautious about whose advice you take.
 It might feel like your new bestie who also just went through a divorce understands what you’re going through better than anyone.
-But she might also be so jaded from her own situation that she can’t be objective.
+But they might also be so jaded from their own situation that they can’t be objective.
 And your friends are going to be protective of you (maybe also mad at your ex).
 As my friend last week reminded me, “I appreciate what you’re saying.
 But you don’t have to deal with him every day.”
 She was right.
 Even your most caring friends won’t have to walk in your shoes.
 But what they might have is a clarity that you don’t.
 They can see things from 50,000 feet up while you’re on the ground.